getreu/tp-note/doc/source/tp-note--manual.md

 Depending on the operating system, the installation process is more or less automated and can be divided up into two steps:

-1. Binary installation\
+1. [Minimum setup with no file manager integration]\
    This step consists of downloading _Tp-Note_'s binary and copying it to your hard-disk.
    See section [Distribution](https://blog.getreu.net/projects/tp-note/#distribution)
    on _Tp-Note_'s [project page](https://blog.getreu.net/projects/tp-note/#distribution)
    for a list of available packages and binaries.

-2. Optional integration with your file mananger.
+2. [Optional integration with your file manager].

 At the moment of this writing, an installer automating steps 1. and 2. is available for Windows only.
 Packages for Debian Linux and Ubuntu help you with step 1.
 For other operating